BYLAWS of the Columbia College Student Council

 Section 4.
 Meetings of the President

-The President shall maintain regularly scheduled meetings with: the Dean of Students; the Dean of the College; and the Associate Director of the Office of Student Activities.
+The President shall maintain regularly scheduled meetings with: the Dean of Undergraduate Student Life; the Dean of the College; and the Vice President for Campus Services.

 A. The President shall inform the Council of the agendas for these meetings, as well as any discussion and outcomes at his or her discretion.